 What I described above is mostly just good practice – abstractions are good right?
 The extra tweak is the use of a feature flag.
 I really can’t say it better than the above-linked video:

-There are so many advantages on top of keeping your inventory light – the master is always shippable, and you can conduct experiments or controlled releases of a feature.
-Just because it is in the master branch doesn’t mean people have to use it.
+There are so many advantages on top of keeping your inventory light – the controller is always shippable, and you can conduct experiments or controlled releases of a feature.
+Just because it is in the controller branch doesn’t mean people have to use it.
 That brings us to…

 Feature Management and Feature Flags